Please note that this is the first instalment of our Let’s Talk series on how to build a more inclusive culture.

 “We thank the great women we have on our team and the role they play in our ongoing growth and success.
 Creating an inclusive culture is something that should be embraced by the whole organisation.
 We’ve proud to not only have a gender-diverse team but a culturally-diverse one too.
 The great benefits this brings should be celebrated at all levels of the organisation to encourage and support future inclusivity.”

-Steve Bennetts, Head of Growth & Strategy for Employee Experience at Qualtrics in the Asia Pacific and Japan
+Steve Bennetts, APJ Head of Growth & Strategy for Employee Experience, Qualtrics

 “A sense of psychological safety, a feeling of being valued and belonging, and the freedom to be your authentic self are fundamental in creating an inclusive culture.